Logiqx/wsw-results/docs/tech/gotchas.md

 - People may accidentally sign up for the wrong fleet.
 For example:
   - People who were previously on the podium of the amateur fleet or the winner of the gold fleet.
   - Sponsored riders should not be in the amateur fleet.
-  - Experienced competitors should not be be down as a "first timer".
+  - Experienced amateurs should not be be down as a "first timer".
 - Riders will be excluded from the daily UKWA results if they didn't tick the "UKWA member" box during registration.
-  - The UKWA flag can be updated on their entry details and the UKWA reports can then be re-run.
+  - The UKWA flag can be manually updated on their entry details, followed by a simple re-run of the reports.